puppetlabs/puppet-rfc/arm-0.arm/arm.md

 The major part of an ARM's content should be plain text, but they may include auxiliary files such as diagrams.
-Such files should be named `arm-[number]-[serial number].[extension]`.
+Such files should be named `arm-[number]-[file_description].[extension]`.

 Metadata
 --------

 A proposal always has one root file `manifest.json` that describes:

-1.  **arm**- self reference, the ARM number
+1.  **arm** - (required) self reference, the ARM number
-2.  **champion** - Github handle of the primary author
+2.  **champion** - (required) Github handle of the primary author
-2.  **authors** (optional) - Github handles of contributors to the ARM
+3.  **organization** - a list of Github handles for contributors to the ARM, or a Github organization name
-2.  **effort** - quantity of work required to fully implement.
+4.  **effort** - quantity of work required to fully implement.
 Resonable
     values: XS, S, M, L, XL, XXL
-2.  **project** -  a URL to the project's homepage (typically a github repository complete with issue tracker); i.e. as simple/complex as required by the size/complexity of the ARM.
-Further information about the project/work should be found there (issue tracking, meetings, schedule, who's who, etc. as dictated by the complexity/size of the project).
-3.  **revision** - a sequence number indicating the revision/version of the proposal.
+5.  **revision** - (required) a sequence number indicating the revision/version of the proposal.
 Revision uses semver (Major, Minor, Micro, where micro changes means that only typos or formatting have changed).
 The first version made available for consideration to be implemented should be 1.0.
 Change in the Major number indicates a new completed version to be considered for implementation.
-Changes of the Minor number are work in progress revisions up to the next release, mostly of concern to those collaborating on the ARM.
+Changes of the Minor number are work in progress revisions up to the next release, mostly of concern to those collaborating on the ARM
-4.  **requires** - (optional) a list of ARMs that must be implemented before this ARM can be implemented
+6.  **requires** - a list of ARMs that must be implemented before this ARM can be implemented
+7.  **project** - (required) a URL or list of URLs to the project's homepage (typically a github repository complete with issue tracker); i.e. as simple/complex as required by the size/complexity of the ARM.
+Further information about the project/work should be found there, like URLs to puppet project branches where exploratory/reference implementions, issue tracking, meetings, schedule, who's who, etc. as dictated by the complexity/size of the project
-5.  **issues** - (optional) when the ARM is in the late stages, there will be one or several redmine issues tracking implementation work, these are also included in this file.
+8.  **issues** - when the ARM is in the late stages, there will be one or several Puppet Labs tickets tracking implementation work; URLs to these are also included in this file
-6.  **implementation** - (optional) a list of URLs to puppet project branches where exploratory/reference implementions can be found
-7.  **area** – (optional, but highly recommended) the target area of the Puppet Platform, e.g. puppet, facter, hiera.
-8.  **target_version** – (optional) target release series.
-Useful for
-    scheduling work.
+9.  **implementation** - when the ARM is in the late stages, there will be one or several Puppet Labs tickets tracking implementation work such as target versions, work assignments, compatibility, and so on.
+These are also included in this file

 Example metadata.json